aragon/AGPs/AGPs/AGP-Frame.md

 # AGP-Frame: Flock Funding for Frame
 ## Address of the Transfer Recipient
-We request funds to be sent to our Aragon DAO: [`frame.aragonid.eth`](https://mainnet.aragon.org/#/frame.aragonid.eth)
+We request funds to be sent to our Aragon DAO: [`frame.aragonid.eth`](https://mainnet.aragon.org/#/frame.aragonid.eth) 0xe30b0d5168dfd8d92bc511e814de14e3757c775e

 ## Amount of Transfer
 284,000 DAI
+50,000 ANT per year for the next 4 years with a 1 year cliff

 ## Number of Transfers
 1